-If just thinking about cooking fish makes you nervous, try this simple way to cook perfect salmon fillets that are restaurant worthy.
+If just thinking about cooking fish makes you nervous, try this easy way to cook perfect salmon fillets that are restaurant worthy.
 You can do it.
 It’s more of a technique than a recipe.
 Once you learn, you will never fear cooking salmon again.
+I bet that simple stovetop seared salmon will become part of your regular dinner plan rotation.

 With the right tools, you can sear and serve salmon to the applause of your family.
 Packed with protein, omega-3 oils, and vitamin-D, salmon is a nutritious choice that supports healthy hearts.
 Using a non-stick pan ensures your fish will turn easily.
-A teaspoon of oil helps too.
+A tiny bit of oil helps too.

 Tips for Buying Salmon

 For the best taste, buy fresh, not frozen salmon and plan to cook it within a day of purchase.
 Ask for ice to keep fish really cold for transporting home.
-Plan for 4-6 ounces per person after skinning.
+Plan for 6 ounces per person.

 For more information on purchasing seafood, check out the Seafood Watch website.
 They list wild Alaskan salmon as their “best choice”.
 Print the pocket guide to shop with or download the app for your smartphone.